 Based on the unique health needs of UF students, GatorWell developed a Weekly Health Message Campaign that is displayed across campus throughout the year and is grouped by semester into distinct theme blocks.
 For each theme block, health communication messages were developed using student participation and feedback to ensure the message content and designs are relevant to and resonate with the students we aim to reach.
-Please explore the current GatorWell Health Communication Campaign below.

 In addition to the weekly health message communication campaign, GatorWell has also developed topic-specific health communication campaigns.
 From reducing mental health stigma to teaching students how to be active bystanders and intervene to prevent sexual assault, GatorWell's health communication campaigns encourage healthy behaviors across many topics.